List of N Idioms:

 - My grandfather made a name for himself growing the most beautiful orchids and roses and giving them to patients in hospitals and nursing homes.

-one’s name in lights: to be famous for some important work (in reference to the brightly lit marquees in front of theatres that have the names of actors in the performance).
+one’s name in lights: to be famous for some important work (in reference to the brightly lit marquees in front of theaters that have the names of the actors in a performance).

 - Every actor's dream is to see his name in lights on Broadway.

-- I know you don't believe me but you're so talented one day I'm going to see your name in lights somewhere.
+- I know you don't believe me but you're so talented I know that one day I'm going to see your name in lights.

 the name of the game: the most important thing or activity.

-In language learning, communication and using the language are the name of the game.
+In language learning, actually using the language by speaking is the name of the game.